All Episodes

 steve bannon

-They're just like Vici France, right?
+They're just like Vichy France, right?

-The collaborators.
+They're collaborators.

-This is so jaw dropping stunning.
+This is so jaw-dropping stunning.

-How they were going to use all of this from J6, everything they could dredge up to use it against Trump in 24.
+And you see, in doing it, how they tried to weaponize it, having stolen the 2020 election from Trump, how they were going to use all of this from J6, everything they could dredge up, to use it against Trump in 24.

-Uh suck on this.
+Jack Smith and Weissman suck on this.

-I mean, this shows you the criminality, the criminality of the various branches of the executive branch under Biden, and also the criminality of Pelosi and that whole crowd over at the House.
+I mean, this shows you the criminality, the criminality of the various branches of the executive branch under Biden and also the criminality of Pelosi and that whole crowd over at the House.

-John Solomon on the other side.
+Short commercial break, John Solomon on the other side.

 unidentified

-I got American faith in America's heart.
+I got American fame in America's heart.

 steve bannon